-- 15.1 The school abides by the Data Protection Act 1998 and understands that an image or video is considered personal data.
+- 15.1 The school abides by data protection legislation, namely, the General Data Protection Regulation 2016 (as amended, extended or re-enacted from time to time), and understands that an image or video is considered personal data.
 It seeks written consent from parents to publish images or videos for external publicity purposes, such as the website, and for internal purposes, such as a yearbook or on a parent portal.
-Parents and guardians may withdraw their permission at any time by informing the administration team in writing at a specific campus. - 15.2 Staff are not permitted to use their own devices or memory cards to record videos or photographs of pupils, and when storing images within the school's network are requested to only use the student's first name.
+Parents and guardians may withdraw their permission at any time by informing the administration team in writing at a specific campus. - 15.2 Staff are not permitted to use their own devices or memory cards to record videos or photographs of pupils, and when storing images within the school's network are requested to only use the pupil's first name.